unskript/Awesome-CloudOps-Automation/README_template.md

 Simplify CloudOps automation for developers and DevOps engineers.

 ## Vision
 A single repository to satisfy all your day-to-day CloudOps automation needs.
-Automate your workflows with our `Actions` that build automated `Runbooks`.
+Automate your workflows with our *Actions* that build automated *RunBooks*.

->Better.
+>**Better.
 Faster.
-Smarter SRE.
+Smarter SRE.**

 ___
 <br>